-Salmonella in chicken salad kills 1, sickens 265 in 8 states (not Washington)
+Salmonella in chicken salad kills 1, sickens 265 in 8 states

-DES MOINES, Iowa (AP) — Chicken salad contaminated with salmonella bacteria made by an Iowa food processing company and distributed by Fareway Stores has sickened 265 people in eight states and caused one death in Iowa.
+DES MOINES, Iowa (AP) — Chicken salad made by an Iowa food processing company and distributed by Fareway Stores in the Midwest sickened 265 people in eight states and caused one death in Iowa from salmonella contamination, the U.S. Centers for Disease Control and Prevention said.

-The U.S. Centers for Disease Control and Prevention says the outbreak which sickened people from early January through mid-March appears to have ended.
+The outbreak which sickened people from Jan.
+8 through March 20, appears to have ended, the CDC said in an update posted on Friday.
+Ill people ranged in age from less than 1 year to 89 years.
+Sixty-seven percent were female.

-Food-safety attorney Bill Marler of Seattle says he and Iowa lawyer Steve Wandro represent 48 people filing lawsuits against Triple T Specialty Meats of Ackley, Iowa, which made the chicken salad and Fareway, based in Boone, Iowa.
+The contaminated food left some people with serious illnesses, said Seattle food safety attorney Bill Marler.
+He and Iowa attorney Steve Wandro represent 48 people filing lawsuits against Triple T Specialty Meats of Ackley, Iowa, which made the chicken salad and Fareway Stores, a Boone, Iowa-based grocery chain that distributed the food under its store brand name.

-The CDC says 240 were sickened in Iowa and one person died.
-Illinois reported 10 cases.
-Other states included Indiana, Minnesota, Mississippi, Nebraska, South Dakota and Wisconsin.
+Out of the 265 illnesses, 94 people were hospitalized, a high number for such an outbreak Marler said.

 Most Read Business Stories